sighvaturj/infomentor/README.md

    ```bash
    npm run dev
    ```
-   The frontend will be available at `http://localhost:5173`.
+   The frontend will be available at: `http://localhost:5173`(http://localhost:5173).

 ---